gaak99/oxly/README.md

 ```

 ###As needed (dailyish)
+#### Save same file/note on Dropbox clients

-1. Save same file shared via Dropbox on laptop (~/Dropbox) and locally on Android/Orgzly.
+1. Save file shared via Dropbox on laptop (~/Dropbox) as needed.
+   When you want to sync/merge with Orgzly don't save any more revisions on laptop until the oxit push is completed.
+   It's not terrible if you do -- no data loss -- but you may have to redo the oxit procedure below.

+2. On Android/Orgzly save the same note (locally).

-   Select `Sync` notes on Orgzly.
+3. On Android/Orgzly select `Sync` notes on Orgzly main menu.

-   If sync fails and the Orgzly error msg says it's modified both local and remote -- *this* is the case we need oxit -- then `Force save` (long press on note) on Orgzly.
+4. If sync fails and the Orgzly error msg says it's modified both local and remote -- *this* is the case we need oxit -- then `Force save` (long press on note) on Orgzly.

    The forced save is safe cuz the prev edits will be saved by Dropbox as seperate revisions.

+####Merge last two revisions w/oxit on laptop
-2. Run oxit cmds on laptop
+1. Run oxit cmds on laptop

 	```bash
 	$ mkdir /tmp/myoxitrepo && cd /tmp/myoxitrepo